JaneliaSciComp/neuronbridge-services/README.md

 ```
 Notice that stage is not needed because it will deploy to a 'shared' stage ('janelia-neuronbridge-vpc-shared')

+### Deploy Burst Compute framework

+First, follow the instructions at [JaneliaSciComp/burst-compute](https://github.com/JaneliaSciComp/burst-compute) to deploy the framework.

 ### Deploy NeuronBridge compute alignment stack

 NeuronBridge compute alignment requires an AMI instance preconfigured with ECS and with all required volumes mounted as expected by the alignment batch job.